Frequently Asked Questions

 How long does dental implant treatment take?

-Conventional dental implant treatment can usually be completed in 3-6 months.
-However, patients who may take a longer time to heal may require an extended period of 7-12 months.
-Mini implants, however, may require a shorter period.
+Although the placement of the implant fixture alone can be done at a single visit, the entire process for conventional dental implant treatment (i.e. from implant fixture to final crown) can usually be completed in 3-6 months.
+Patients who may take a longer time to heal, however, may require an extended period of 7-12 months.
+Other types of implants like mini-implants require a much shorter period.

 Do I need dental implants?

 Dental implants are the only method of tooth replacement that helps to reduce the rate of bone resorption in the jawbone, thereby, preserving the youthful appearance of your face.
-This is not the case for dental bridges which do not prevent bone loss.
-Furthermore, dentures, if not stabilized by implants may further accelerate the rate of bone loss.
-Considering the above, implants are highly recommended.
-However, we are cognizant that not all patients will be able to afford implant treatment.
-Therefore, bridges and dentures are still viable alternatives.
+This is not the case with dental bridges which do not prevent bone loss.
+Furthermore, dentures, if not stabilised with implants, can further accelerate the rate of bone loss.
+Considering the above, implants are highly recommended as the best treatment option for missing teeth.
+This does not mean that bridges and dentures are not viable options.

 A crown is designed to protect a severely decayed or root treated tooth from biting forces.
 It also restores form and function.
-If an anterior tooth is not severely decayed, but requires root canal treatment, a crown may not be necessary afterward.
-However, crowns are recommended for most, if not all posterior root treated teeth.
+If your anterior tooth is not severely decayed, but requires root canal treatment, a crown may not be necessary afterward.
+However, crowns are highly recommended for most, if not all posterior root treated teeth after root canal treatment.

 Should I sleep with my dentures?